 A Definition, Explanation, and Overview of Derivatives

-While it might now seem like it is fading in the background, as the world melted down during the 2007-2009 collapse, investors were asking all kinds of questions about derivatives such as, "What is a derivative?" and "How do derivatives work?".
-At the time, I sat down to pen an article walking you through the basics but now, many years later, I want to return, expand, update, and clarify some of the original points I made so you have a better understanding of the role of derivatives in the overall economy, financial markets, and, perhaps in certain cases that are by no means appropriate for many new investors or investors who are not working with an experienced professional, even in your personal investment portfolio.
+While it might now seem like it is fading in the background, as the world melted down during the 2007-2009 collapse, investors were asking all kinds of questions about derivatives such as, "What is a derivative?" and "How do derivatives work?"
+At the time, we sat down to pen an article walking you through the basics but now, many years later, we want to return, expand, update, and clarify some of the original points so you have a better understanding of the role of derivatives in the overall economy, financial markets, and, perhaps in certain cases that are by no means appropriate for many new investors or investors who are not working with an experienced professional, even in your personal investment portfolio.

 Let's start at the beginning by answering the most fundamental question: What is a derivative?

 The term derivative is often defined as something -- a security, a contract -- that derives its value from its relationship with another asset or stream of cash flows.
 There are many types of derivatives and they can be good or bad, used for productive things or as speculative tools.
 Derivatives can help stabilize the economy or bring the economic system to its knees in a catastrophic implosion due to an inability to identify the real risks, properly protect against them, and anticipate so-called "daisy-chain" events where interconnected corporations, institutions, and organizations find themselves instantaneously bankrupted as a result of a poorly written or structured derivative position with another firm that failed; a domino effect.

 A major reason this danger is built into derivatives is because of something called counter-party risk.